 U.S. Representative Thomas Massie entered Congress in November 2012 after serving as Lewis County Judge Executive.
 He represents Kentucky’s 4th Congressional District which stretches across Northern Kentucky and 280 miles of the Ohio River.

-In Congress, Thomas serves on two committees: the House Committee on Transportation & Infrastructure and the Committee on Oversight and Reform.
+In Congress, Thomas serves on three committees: the House Committee on Rules, the House Committee on Transportation & Infrastructure, and the House Judiciary Committee.

-Thomas lives on a cattle farm in Kentucky with his wife and high school sweetheart, Rhonda, and their four children.
+Thomas lives on a cattle farm in Kentucky with his wife and high school sweetheart, Rhonda, and they have four children.

 He’s honored to be able to serve the citizens of Kentucky’s 4th District.